 In the 1930s, researchers discovered that applying a small amount of electrical current to the brain caused small mild seizures that changed brain chemistry.
 Over the years, much has been done to make this form of treatment, electroconvulsive therapy (ECT), milder and easier for patients to tolerate.
 It is very effective in treating severe depression.
 However, there can be side effects such as confusion and memory loss.
 The procedure must be performed in a hospital with general anesthesia.
-Today's electroconvulsive therapy (ECT) is nothing like the ECT of a few decades ago or the one that you see in some movies.
+Today's electroconvulsive therapy (ECT) is often an outpatient procedure, and nothing like the ECT of a few decades ago or the one that you see in some movies.

-For more detailed information on Neuromodulation Treatments, download our "Treatment Technologies for Mood Disorders" brochure at www.DBSAlliance.org/Publications.
+For more detailed information on Neuromodulation Treatments, download our "Treatment Technologies for Mood Disorders" brochure at www.DBSAlliance.org/ Publications

-Scientists are still looking for treatments that work better and with fewer side effects.
-They are gaining new understanding of the brain, the nervous system and its chemicals, and the relationship between mood and other physical disorders every day.
+Scientists are still looking for more effective treatments with fewer side effects.
+They are learning more about the brain, the nervous system and its chemicals, and the relationship between mood and other physical disorders every day.